 - Peggy’s Leg is a gorgeous sea stack below the trail.

 Berries you can find on Deadman’s Bay Path include blueberries, crackerberries, marshberries, chokeberries, partridgeberries and blackberries.

-Photos and stories featuring Deadmans Bay Path:
+More photos and stories on Deadmans Bay Path:

 - Rainbow Falls - August 2016